AidenHadisi/courses/Deep Learning/Week2.md

 ## **Example Of Gradient Descent**

-The cost function we are working with is:
+Suppose the cost function we are working with is:

 $$J(w, b) = (w \cdot x + b - y)^2$$